JustinBJo/TUDCSE/CSE2510_ML/practice_questions.md

 Scaling the train and the test set by the same factor does not affect the prediction of the decision tree, as the decision boundary stays the same with respect to the data points.

+### Practice Exam 2 - Q10 (Continuous variables)
+Q. Consider splitting on a continuous feature during the training of a decision tree classifier.
+Which of the following is always true?

+1. Scaling the feature values has no effect on the information gain.
+2. If the same feature was already used to split in a higher node in the tree (closer to the root), using it again can never improve the tree.
+3. The number of thresholds for the split we need to consider is quadratic in the number of objects in the node.
+4. Splitting on a continuous feature will lead to higher information gain than splitting on a discrete feature.

+A. 1

+1. In decision trees, feature scaling has no effect.
+2. We can use a feature again and get information gain
+3. No, because we can split into more than two nodes.
+4. Splitting on a discrete feature usually has higher information gain

 ## Week 7: Unsupervised Learning
 ### 1. k-means
 - Q. Given are four points: (2, 2), (8,6), (6,8), (2,4) and two randomly selected cluster centroids μ1 = (2,8) and μ2 = (7,2).<br>